 In such a numbers-obsessed world, it’s easy to become obsessed with comparing your own “numbers” to the numbers of others.
 Who has more Instagram followers?
 Who has the better GPA?
 Who can eat the most Peeps in 30 seconds?
 And who can blow the average ACT score out of the water with their intellectual prowess?

-So it’s easy to understand why we want to know how our test scores compare to average ACT scores, although there is not always an easy answer.
-Let’s take a look at the data.
+So it’s easy to understand why we want to know how our test scores compare to average ACT scores.
+There are lots of different averages we can use, but let’s start by taking a look at the big-picture data.

 Average ACT Scores by the Numbers

-However, keep in mind that these numbers are being drawn from an incredibly large pool of students (over 1.8 million, to be exact) each of whom is taking the ACT for different reasons: because it counts as their high school assessment, because they are trying to get into Harvard, because their parents made them, because they couldn’t think of anything better to do on a Saturday morning…
+However, keep in mind that these numbers come from an incredibly large pool of students (over 2 million, to be exact) each of whom is taking the ACT for different reasons.

 State ACT Score Averages

 Here are the average ACT scores by state, plus information about the percentage of students who meet national performance benchmarks.